glebtsereteli/Figgy/docs/pages/api/config.md

 # Configuration

-This page covers Figgy configuration macros.
+This page provides an overview of all Figgy configuration macros.
+These settings control how the :Interface: is built, how config files are saved and loaded, and how various Widgets behave at runtime.

 ## General